John's River

 John's River or St. John's River is a small river that snakes its way through Waterford city before joining the River Suir at Adelphi Quay, Ireland.

 Course

-The river rises in the extensive marsh land stretching from the southern extremities of the city towards Tramore.
-It is first discernible in the environs of the Pitch & Putt course on the Tramore Road, between the course and the Regional Sports Centre.
-Another large stream passes between the course and Ursuline court, along which stretch is a pedestrian walkway.
+The river rises in the marshland that stretches from the southern extremities of the city towards Tramore.
+It is first discernible in the environs of the pitch and putt course on the Tramore Road, between the course and the Regional Sports Centre.
+Another large stream passes between the course and Ursuline Court, along which stretch is a pedestrian walkway.
 This stream joins the main river in the apex between the Inner Ring Road and the Tramore Road, behind the Westgate Retail Park.
 Before reaching this point, the main river weaves its way through the commercial area between the Inner Ring, Tramore and Cork roads.